Goodtime Girls: Cast Notes

+Although not playing the same characters, actors from the Marshall-produced shows Happy Days and Laverne & Shirley, respectively, guest starred on Goodtime Girls.
+Scott Baio appeared in one episode as Edith's younger brother who decided to enlist for the war.
+Michael McKean guest starred in another as a war veteran who was recovering in a local Washington, D.C., hospital after losing his legs in battle.

 Scheduling

 Goodtime Girls premiered in January 1980 on Tuesday nights, immediately following Happy Days, of which this series, unlike others produced by Garry Marshall and Miller/Milkis/Boyett, was not spun off from or in any ways connected to, storyline-wise.
 ABC kept the show on through the end of February sweeps, but then pulled it off the schedule for over a month until it returned in April, when it then aired for three consecutive weeks in a Saturday 8:30/7:30c slot.
 The show was then taken off again, and since it garnered small audiences during both these runs, the network officially canceled the show during May 1980 upfronts.
-Five more original episodes turned up on Fridays at 8:30/7:30c that August, leading up to the final produced episode's broadcast on August 29, 1980.
+Five more original episodes were burned off on Fridays at 8:30/7:30c that August, leading up to the final produced episode's broadcast on August 29, 1980.
 The series' third episode ("Night and Day") was the only one that ABC chose not to air during its run, for unexplained reasons.